 James Register began farming in 1977.
 He received a Bachelors Degree in Science and Geology from Florida State University as well as a Masters Degree in Biochemistry at Trinity University.
 James spent 17 years in research before becoming a farmer and now because of that background in chemistry he is interested in the scientific aspects of farming.
 He loves being able to carry on the family farming tradition.
 He himself is a fourth generation farmer and with the help of his family his grandchildren will follow in the footsteps and become the sixth generation of Register farmers.
-He is married to Barbara Register, has three sons and one daughter, and seven grandchildren.
+He is married to Barbara Register, has three sons and one daughter, nine grandchildren and four great grandchildren.

 Adam Braddock leased his first fernery in 1984, just two years after graduating from Taylor Middle High school.
 In the early days, Adam shipped his own product before joining FernTrust.
 As a young entrepreneur, he saw a need to assist other growers with irrigation installation so 31 years ago he bought his first trencher.
 Today Adam is the premiere installer for agricultural irrigation in the area.
 While growing this business, Adam also worked to expand his fern operation significantly.
 Today Adam oversees more than thirty acres of leatherleaf, treefern and plumosus.
 Adam has two adult children, Laykin and Hunter and lives in Seville with wife Lori.